ahrimhan/ahrimhan.github.io/_pages/about.md

 [[Final Report]](/files/capstone2_final_report.pdf) [[Presentation]](/files/capstone2_presentation.pdf)

-While doing research, I realized I am good at dealing with big data and finding new insights. **I am transitioning from academy to industry to work as a , or privacy engineer, machine learning engineer, applied scientist, or data scientist**.
+While doing research, I realized I am good at dealing with big data and finding new insights. **I am transitioning from academy to industry to work as a privacy engineer, machine learning engineer, or data scientist**.